domoxiaojun/ChatGPT-Telegram-Workers/README.md

 - Cloudflare Worker artifacts are not compiled.
 If needed, please compile them yourself.

 > It is recommended to use Docker deployment, polling mode.
-> The deployment method is the same as the original project; Docker can directly use the image `adolphnov/chatgpt-telegram-workers:latest`.
+> The deployment method is the same as the original project.

+> The deployment method is consistent with the original project, please refer to [local/docker document](./doc/en/LOCAL.md).
+> Other deployment methods, please check [deployment documentation](./doc/en/PLATFORM.md)

+---

 ## About